Jbjcool1997/proj1ML/README.md

 y_df = x_df.pop("y").apply(lambda s: 1 if s == "yes" else 0)

 Afterwards we add two parameters for logistic regression were designated to be selected randomly.

-### inverse regularization strength
+### Inverse regularization strength

-These parameters include the inverse regularization strength, which was set to either 0.1, 0.5, 1, or 5, with 1 being the default setting, and the maximum number of iterations, which was set to either 50, 100, or 500, with the default being 100.
-For the classification task, logistic regression was employed, utilizing the specified parameters to make predictions.
+Which was set to either 0.1, 0.5, 1, or 5, with 1 being the default setting.

+### Maximum number of iterations
+Which was set to either 50, 100, or 500, with the default being 100.

+Both parameters supporting the the classification task for the  logistic regression, utilizing them to make predictions.

 **What are the benefits of the parameter sampler you chose?**